 - Despite being faced with diverse human religious experience globally that would indicate multiple deities, monotheism ignores this and enforces a belief in only one God, which invalidates the religious experience of others by denying theirs.
 This makes monotheism require special bargaining because of its atheism which requires one to accept evidence that supports their conclusion but reject any that doesn’t.
 As such, monotheism has no weight because it claims other Gods do not exist or are merely demons due to its atheistic tendencies which creates a negative inference.
 A polytheist, however, can use the theory of pragmatic truth and see all religious experience as true, since proper polytheists believe all divinity and thus accept all religious experience.
 Polytheism thus best accounts for religious experience by abductive reasoning, as the polytheist explanation is less ad hoc and has more explanatory and predictability power.

-- Accepting the existence of all divinities also gives a better explanation of the great diversity in the world.
+- Occam’s Razor says that “entities are not to be multiplied beyond necessity,” however, tolerance of diversity is a necessity.
+Accepting the existence of all divinities gives a stronger explanation of the great diversity in the world.
 If creation were only shaped by one deity, then all created things would be identical, and no great diversity would exist in the world.
-Rather, there is a great plurality and diversity between humans, animals, cultures, languages, and morality globally, which proves that different Gods shaped different beings.
+Rather, there is a great plurality and diversity throughout the world between humans, animals, cultures, languages, and morality, which proves that different Gods shaped different beings.

 - The case for a plurality of worship is further seen with Platonism, a polytheistic philosophy, as endorsed by the philosopher Iamblichus.
 Iamblichus states that the Gods are monoeides, meaning “in the form of singularity,” a term that Plato uses for the Good.
 This means that the Gods have a singular divine essence first, before they are individuals, as unity preceeds multiplicity.
 This makes the Gods more unitary and emanatory as manifestations of their divine source, functioning as horizontal extensions of the same power which ultimately leads back to that unity.
 This singular divine essence gives support to the plurality of worship, as it means there are many ways to approach and worship the divine.